jaydpather/FirstRabbitMQApp/README.md

   * password: guest

 Known issue - all exchanges get deleted out of the blue
+  * hoping this is due to an issue with Comodo antivirus
   * to fix:
     * run RabbitMQ command prompt as administrator (from start menu)
     * run this command: rabbitmqctl reset
+  * no idea how to prevent/detect this in prod